Skip to main content

 --selinux=true

-Enable SELinux container separation
+Enable SELinux container separation (default: true)

 --summarize-after=N